-Feeding your loved one good food is important for good health.
+To feed your loved one good food is essential for good health.
 Your goal in preparing food is to promote your loved one’s health.
-When you are preparing food, there are a few guidelines that need to be followed.
-Use cooking methods that will preserve color and taste, as well as vitamins and minerals.
+When preparing food, a few guidelines must be followed.
+Use cooking methods that preserve color and taste, as well as vitamins and minerals.
 Do not add unnecessary ingredients such as large amounts of salt or fats.

-Before serving the food, help your loved one to use the bathroom and wash his or her hands, this will help your loved one to have a nice mealtime.
-Serve foods at the desired temperature, make meals more appealing, pick foods with high nutrients and calories for better taste if the diet allows.
+Help your loved one to use the bathroom and wash their hands; this will help your loved one to have a pleasant mealtime.
+Serve foods at the desired temperature, make meals more appealing, and pick foods with high nutrients and calories for better taste if the diet allows.
 Try to offer a variety of meals; no one wants to eat the same thing every day.
-Always keep your loved one company when they’re eating—it will help them feel more comfortable.
-Allow them as much time as needed to eat.
+Always keep your loved one company when eating—it will help them feel more comfortable.
+Finally, allow them as much time as needed to eat.

 - Utensils: knife, fork, and spoon